 Once the preparation of files is complete, they will be installed, again with progress displayed in the Installer.

 When the installation itself completes, you have reached the end of the Installer wizard.

 An option is provided to launch Altium Designer when you exit the Installer, which is enabled by default.
 Click Finish to exit the wizard.

 That's it.
 You have installed Altium Designer on your computer and initially tailored its functionality to suit your design needs.
 You can now import any preferences from an earlier build, then license the software to work in an o ff-line, standalone fashion.

 After installing and launching your new version of Altium Designer, the Import Settings dialog will open in which you are given the opportunity to import preferences from the most recent previous installation at startup.

-Not only will the preferences be imported, but the user settings will be copied across too - ensuring the new version opens with the same look and feel created in the previous version, even down to the last opened workspace and panel positioning!
+Not only will the preferences be imported, but the user settings will be copied across too, ensuring the new version opens with the same look and feel created in the previous version, even down to the last opened design space and panel positioning!

 If the option to import preferences on initial startup is not taken, don't worry – preferences can be quickly imported, at any time, from within the Preferences dialog.
 Click the button at the bottom of the dialog.
 The associated menu will list all previous versions/releases currently installed on the computer from which preferences can be imported.

 As part of the initial launch of your newly installed version of Altium Designer, you will be asked if you would like to participate in Altium's Customer Experience Improvement Program.
 Since this program requires connection with Altium, it is not required for an offline installation, therefore, you can choose the Don't participate option on the Customer Experience Improvement Program page then click OK.